We Specialize in Family Law in Kelowna

 Custody and access disputes affect some of the most sensitive and vulnerable people in your life—your children.
 We help you fight to get what’s best for your child.

-At The Heritage Law Group, we treat your common law or co-habitation relationship with respect and dignity.
+The Heritage Law Group treats your common law or cohabitation relationship respectfully and respectfully.

 -